aefrank25/AI-Opportunity-Mapper/README.md

 ## Why This Exists

-Small businesses often know something feels inefficient, but lack the time, visibility, or structure to identify what to improve first.
+AI and automation advice often skips the hardest part: figuring out which operational problem is actually worth solving first.

-AI Opportunity Mapper is designed to bridge that gap through lightweight operational analysis and practical strategic guidance.
+AI Opportunity Mapper was built to make that first step easier by translating public business signals into a clearer set of possible workflow improvements, implementation priorities, and next-step recommendations.

 ## Feedback